A lot or a little?

 What parents need to know

-Parents need to know that this Oscar-nominated animated movie is too intense for preschoolers and even young elementary school-aged kids.
+Parents need to know that The Secret of Kells is an Oscar-nominated animated movie that's too intense for preschoolers and even young elementary school-aged kids.
 Steeped in Irish folklore, the movie includes scenes of Barbarian invaders sweeping through towns, terrorizing and killing people with their swords and axes as they go.
 There are also some frightening images of red-eyed, snarling wolves and an evil pagan serpent god.
 Some families might also be concerned with the tension between religion (the main characters are all brothers in an abbey) and paganism (depicted by a fairy and a monstrous creature in the woods).
 Mature kids old enough to handle the cartoon violence will learn about Irish legends, the tradition of illuminated manuscripts, and how every hero needs friends to succeed in his quest.

 What's the story?